How to turn raw payment data into actionable insights

 Decline reasons

-By collecting and analysing transaction statuses statistics and error codes, you can unveil issues preventing payments from successful completion.
-What’s more, you can easily separate the decline reasons that require actions on the user’s side from those you or your payment service provider can fix.
+Collecting and analysing transaction status statistics and error codes can unveil issues preventing payments from successful completion.
+What's more, you can easily separate the decline reasons that require actions on the user's side from those you or your payment service provider can fix.
+Then, you can implement proactive communication strategies to inform customers about payment issues and how to resolve them, potentially salvaging transactions that would otherwise be lost.
+As for the payment providers, you can work with them to understand and mitigate common decline reasons.
+It may involve adjusting fraud detection settings or resolving technical issues.

-Decline reason stats help improve the success level and avoid abandoned shopping carts by working with customers or payment providers.
-With Corefy, such information is available to you in real-time mode, and our Customer Service representatives are always ready to help you solve any issue occurring.
+This way, decline reason stats help improve the success level and avoid abandoned shopping carts.
+With Corefy, such information is available in real time, and our Customer Success representatives are always ready to help you solve any issue.

 Authorisation rates